 The authors acknowledged that surgery was the treatment of choice for patients presenting early with the most severe signs of disk disease ie paralysis, inability to stand or walk or bear weight , and an absence of pain sensitivity.

 In their study they treated the following with acupuncture :

 One criticism voiced at the time this paper was published was that the study did not include "proper" controls.
 That is the design of the clinical study did not directly compare results obtained with the use of acupuncture to results obtained with other treatments in randomly assigned patients from the same population of dogs.

-Over a decade later we are still waiting for publication of a "properly controlled" study to confirm the true value of acupuncture compared to other forms of treatment for these cases.
+Over two decades later we are still waiting for publication of a "properly controlled" study to confirm the true value of acupuncture compared to other forms of treatment for these cases.
 Why ?
 The evidence from this study was that acupuncture should be at least as beneficial as other treatment modalities in the management of these cases.

 If you are aware of a controlled study on the use of acupuncture in thoracolumbar disk disease please send details to Provet.
 If you are using acupuncture and conventional medical and surgical treatments for treating these cases in your practice and wish to submit your data Provet will collate the information and produce a multicentre report.
 If you wish to contribute to this study in any way please contact Provet at firstname.lastname@example.org